 Mortgages for self-employed borrowers are often perceived to be harder to come by, or subject to additional requirements.
 The reality is that this is not the case.
 The only thing that can be confusing is what actually counts 'income' as some lenders differ on this point.

-For a sole trader, income is the net taxable income as per the amount indicated on an SA302 form from HM Customs & Excise (see bottom of this article for a definition of an SA302).
+Income is the net taxable income as per the amount indicated on an SA302 form from HM Customs & Excise (see bottom of this article for a definition of an SA302).

 Generally speaking, mortgage lenders will work on either:

 - The average of the last two years' SA302s, if the most recent figure is higher

 A handful of lenders work on an average of the last three years' SA302s.

 Some lenders work on salary plus dividends using the same principle as above, and a few will use salary plus share of net profit, which for those company directors who choose to leave profit in the business, can be a more favourable calculation.

 Working with mortgage lenders on daily basis, I've found that Virgin, Clydesdale, Kensington, Woolwich, the Halifax and the Coventry work well for self-employed borrowers, but obviously there are more options available and we aim to match the right lender to each client's specific needs.

 Turnover is not income!

 Some borrowers get slightly confused believing that their turnover is their income, but lenders will not accept this!
 It's all about the taxable income i.e. profit.